BMW XM Charging cable

 Collection: BMW XM Charging cable

-What cable suits the BMW XM
+Which cable the BMW XM needs